Coronavirus (COVID-19) can make anyone seriously ill. But for some people, the risk is higher.

 Other things that can affect your risk

-- your age – your risk increases as you get older
+- over 60 – your risk increases as you get older

-- being from a Black, Asian or minority ethnic background
+- from a Black, Asian or minority ethnic background